RESULTS: JANUARY 20, 2018

 Fat Freddy’s Drop band is internationally regarded as one of the world’s finest live draws.
 Creating a blueprint with a global perspective, the band has consolidated their fanbases across Europe and the UK with high profile performances accompanied by slow burn albums that reveal more and more with every listen, priming the fan for the next live experience.
 Fat Freddy’s Drop also sponsors local schools in New Zealand to support education.

 Lisa Kristine is an acclaimed humanitarian photographer.
 Lisa has gained broad recognition for her collaboration with the NGO Free the Slaves.
 Lisa has received global attention for shining a light on contemporary slavery across media platforms, including CNN and Reuters, speaking at TED events, museums, NGO’s, business conferences, colleges and universities.
 Carmine Gallo has praised Lisa’s speaking presentations in the 2014 book, Talk Like TED, The 9 Public Speaking Secrets of the World’s Top Minds.

-Emmanuel Jal is born into the life of a child soldier in South Soudan, this man has defied all odds to become an influential recording artist and activist.
-He launched a campaign for peace supported by A-list artists and leading figures from diverse fields, including D.M.C, Peter Gabriel, Alicia Keys, George Clooney, Richard Branson, President Jimmy Carter, Kofi Annan and many more.
+Emmanuel Jal is born into the life of a child soldier in South Soudan.
+He has defied all odds to become an influential recording artist and activist.
+He launched a campaign for Peace supported by A-list artists and leading figures from diverse fields including DMC, Peter Gabriel, Alicia Keys, George Clooney, Richard Branson, President Jimmy Carter, Kofi Annan and many more.